Kenya at the 2018 Winter Olympics

 Kenya competed at the 2018 Winter Olympics in Pyeongchang, South Korea, from 9 to 25 February 2018.
-The country returned to the Winter Olympics, after last competing in 2006.
-The Kenyan team consisted of one female alpine skier, the first woman to compete for the country at the Winter Olympics.
+The country's participation in Pyeongchang marked its fourth appearance in the Winter Olympics after its debut in the 1998 Games.

+Kenya was represented by a lone athlete Sabrina Simader, who served as the country's flag-bearer during the opening and closing ceremonies.
+Kenya did not win any medal in the Games.

 Background

-Philip Boit, Kenya's only prior Winter Olympian, served as the chef de mission for the delegation to Pyeongchang.